- What is a Randomized Clinical Trial?

 - Intra-patient variability: Different drug doses given at different times to the same patient might give different responses.

-- Primary endpoints: are measures of if drugs work or not.
+- Primary endpoints: are measures of if drugs work or not (i.e. is there any clinical significance).
 For example, an endpoint could be the difference in survival time between experimental groups and control groups.

 Phase 0 clinical trials are also called: